MichaelSalata/MichaelSalata/README.md

 # About Me
-I enjoy spreadsheets, data pipelines, building backend systems, and processing huge amounts of data.
+I enjoy spreadsheets, making things run well, and discovering a new truth from data.
 Currently, I'm looking for job opportunities and meaningful projects that help people!

 # Projects in 2025